 • The foreign, security, and defence policies of individual European states or groups of states

-• The impact of the environment and development on regional and global politics
+• The impact of the environment and development on regional and global politic

 Projects